Handel House Foundation

 News

-- Permanent exhibition "Halle - City of Music" in the Wilhelm-Friedemann-Bach-Haus
+- Permanent exhibition: "Halle - City of Music" in the Wilhelm-Friedemann-Bach-House